 Spaced anterior teeth

 The gap between the upper and lower anterior teeth not only results in an unpleasant appearance, but also leads to trouble in eating, breaking seeds and speaking, so that patients cannot properly pronounce certain letters such as “s,” “sh,” and “zh”.
 Other complications of this disorder include posterior teeth abrasion, gum and temporomandibular joint (TMJ) problems and an unpleasant appearance.
-Early treatment (before puberty) is crucial for resolving open bite, so that immature patients can be easily treated with removable and fixed orthodontic appliances.
+Early treatment (before puberty) is crucial for resolving open bites, so that immature patients can be easily treated with removable and fixed orthodontic appliances.
 This malformation can be treated initially with removable appliances with a tongue guard behind the anterior teeth.

 In the absence of necessary cooperation for using removable appliances, open bite can be treated with fixed orthodontic appliances with a tongue guard behind the anterior teeth; this treatment is suitable for growing patients.
-If a patient refers a dentist after the end of growth, orthodontic treatment may be required along with orthognatic surgery.
+If a patient refers to a dentist after the end of growth, orthodontic treatment may be required along with orthognathic surgery.
 In this case, the patient should undergo fixed presurgical orthodontics before surgery and postsurgical orthodontics after surgery.

 Open bite and vertical face

 The importance of vertical facial dimensions was first recognized by Downs.
 It then underwent further investigations by Nanda and Sassouni, who presented the concepts of deep bite and open bite.